 Kids do not understand the importance of brushing, so they will find it boring and something they will not want to do.
 Make it a game.
-Make a story about the sugar monsters that might come and attack the teeth if we do not brush them away using our sword i.e. our toothbrush and toothpaste and drive them away and not let them eat off our tooth which is prince or the princess.
-Let them get involved in the story and make it more interesting, by making some “dishum dishum” sounds. they will love it, laugh along with you and will be ready to brush twice a day as you want.
+Make a story about the sugar monsters that might come and attack the teeth if we do not brush them away using our sword i.e. our toothbrush and toothpaste and drive them away and not let them eat off our tooth which is a prince or the princess.
+Let them get involved in the story and make it more interesting, by making some “dishum dishum” sounds. they will love it, laugh along with you, and will be ready to brush twice a day as you want.

 3. Let them brush your teeth

 Let them brush your teeth.
-It might get a little messy, but they will enjoy it and then atleast let you brush their teeth in return.
+It might get a little messy, but they will enjoy it and then at least let you brush their teeth in return.
 They will understand that brushing is important not only for them, but even for you, and might not take it as a punishment or something that they have been forced to do.
 It will give them a sense of satisfaction.

 4. Make it a family time

 A family that brushes together stays together.
-Make it a family time.
-It will help in spending more time together, along with forming a good habit for your child and also letting your child know how important it is to brush his or her teeth in order to stay healthy.
+Make it family time.
+It will help in spending more time together, along with forming a good habit for your child and also letting your child know how important it is to brush his or her teeth to stay healthy.
 They might be looking forward to this time of the day.